oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 #### Delete the generated image.

-When no longer needed, delete the generated image by using the `docker rmi` command.
+When no longer needed, delete the generated image.
-Use the following command to delete an image tagged with `domain-home-in-image:12.2.1.4`:
+If the image is in a local repository, use the following command to delete an image tagged with `domain-home-in-image:12.2.1.4`:

 ```shell
 $ docker rmi domain-home-in-image:12.2.1.4